swiftlang/swift-org-website/documentation/articles/getting-started-with-vscode-swift.md

 The Swift extension uses [SourceKit LSP](https://github.com/apple/sourcekit-lsp) to power language features.
 SourceKit LSP provides the following features in the editor.
-Follow the links to see the VS Code documentation on the subject:
+Use these links to see the VS Code documentation for each topic:

 - [Code completion](https://code.visualstudio.com/docs/editor/intellisense)
 - [Go to definition](https://code.visualstudio.com/docs/editor/editingevolved#_go-to-definition)